The annual Student Essay Competition run by the Economics Network this year asked students, ‘how would they make difficult economics easier to learn?’

 Providing support through lectures seems important to students.
 The support students would like seems to be based around the personal ability of the lecturer.

-“Show a lively interest to the subject, give examples from real life, and know main historic events in a particular country”.
+“Show a lively interest in the subject, give examples from real life, and know main historic events in a particular country”.

 “It is therefore very important to a positive attitude towards learning the subject.
 And it’s not all about the attitude of the students but also teachers who convey the basis of that knowledge.”